Biography of Ivan Aivazovsky

 Content compiled and written by Sarah Frances Dias

-Edited and revised, with Synopsis and Key Ideas added by Daniel Xavier Fleming
+Edited and revised, with Summary and Accomplishments added by Daniel Xavier Fleming

 Content compiled and written by Sarah Frances Dias

-Edited and revised, with Synopsis and Key Ideas added by Daniel Xavier Fleming
+Edited and revised, with Summary and Accomplishments added by Daniel Xavier Fleming

 First published on 28 Mar 2018.
 Updated and modified regularly